aswil192/hospital-management-system/README.md

 - WOW.js for animations
 - All contributors and supporters

-## 📧 Contact

-For any queries or support, please contact: your.email@example.com

 ## 🐛 Known Issues

 None at the moment.
 Please report any bugs in the Issues section.